National Trust Properties in Edinburgh, Scotland

 Originally set up by a social reformer, a priest and a lawyer in 1895, the National Trust has always been passionate about preserving historical and natural places and opening them for visitors to enjoy.

-One of its most famous supporters is Beatrix Potter, the creator of world renowned Peter Rabbit, and, thanks to the National Trust, you can still visit her house, Hill Top, in Ambleside in the Lake District.
+One of its most famous supporters is Beatrix Potter, the creator of world renowned Peter Rabbit, and, thanks to the National Trust, you can still visit her property, Hill Top, in Ambleside in the Lake District.
 In 1931, National Trust Scotland was also established and, with 356,000 current members, is dedicated to Scotland’s natural and cultural heritage and works towards protecting it for future generations.
 There are many sites to visit across the country, including 11,000 archaeological sites, 271 listed buildings, 500 ruined house sites and 8 historic battlefields, including the famous Culloden and Bannockburn.

 The organization also relies heavily on volunteers to preserve and upkeep these wonderful places.
 In 2017/18 61,000 gave up their time across the UK - that’s enough to fill the Olympic Stadium!
 Over the years the many membership and ticket purchases have contributed valuable funds to protecting coastlines, land, historic houses, castles, parks and gardens.
 You can even get married at some of their properties!